nikkisingh0204/react-meals/README.md

 # Simple react food order app
-   Demo app which uses Handlind side effects, using reducers, fragments, context API and react hooks.
+   Demo app which uses Handling side effects, using reducers, fragments, context API and react hooks.
 ## Available Scripts

 In the project directory, you can run the following: